armaaar/dbstalker/README.md

 ```
 Note: Database names must match for the backup to be restored.

 Backups usually created using a cron job.
-Cehck `backup.cron.php` for an optimal code to create a backup using DBStalker in a cron job.
+Check `backup.cron.php` for an optimal code to create a backup using DBStalker in a cron job.

 ## Future Features
 Bellow is a list of features or tasks to do in the future: